c-juhwan/gpt-multilingual-annotator/README.md

-# GPTs are (Multilingual) Annotators for Sequence Generation Tasks
+# [EACL 2024 Findings] GPTs are (Multilingual) Annotators for Sequence Generation Tasks

 ## How to start